marshmallow-code/marshmallow/docs/why.rst

 Marshmallow makes it easy to modify a schema's output at application runtime.
 A single :class:`Schema` can produce multiple outputs formats while keeping the individual field outputs consistent.

 As an example, you might have a JSON endpoint for retrieving all information about a video game's state.
 You then add a low-latency endpoint that only returns a minimal subset of information about game state.
-Both endpoints can be handled by the same :class:`Schema`.
+Both endpoints can be handled by the same `Schema <marshmallow.Schema>`.

 .. code-block:: python